TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de0-nano/README.txt

 Data:   050000 - 05022F
 user@host:~/grlib/designs/leon3-terasic-de0-nano$

-We then use GRMON2 to load the S-REC.
+We then use GRMON to load the S-REC.
 First we check that our Flash device does not contain data at (AMBA) address 0x0:

-grmon2> mem 0
+grmon3> mem 0
   0x00000000  ffffffff  ffffffff  ffffffff  ffffffff    ................
   0x00000010  ffffffff  ffffffff  ffffffff  ffffffff    ................
   0x00000020  ffffffff  ffffffff  ffffffff  ffffffff    ................